 While trips and falls are commonplace in everyday life, there are times when a person may suffer from severe injuries as a result of a trip or fall.
-After accidental falls, a person may suffer from a broken bone, head injury or even severe brain damage.
+Accidental falls might cause a broken bone, head injury or even severe brain damage.
 Understandably, a person likely wants to know whether he or she has a premises liability claim in these types of cases.
-Unfortunately, the law is not always so clear cut in premises liability cases involving slip and fall accidents.
+Unfortunately, the law is not always so clear-cut in premises liability cases involving slip and fall accidents.

 Basically, property owners must ensure that protruding objects do not harm individuals on their premises.
 If there is a fallen tree limb or protruding piece of wood on a property, then a landowner must do whatever it takes to make that condition safe.
-Even if the landowner had no knowledge of the dangerous condition, he or still may have held a duty to repair the condition under Illinois law.
+Even if the landowner did not know the dangerous condition, he or still might have held a duty to repair the condition under Illinois law.

-If you have been struck by a protruding object, then contact our Illinois premises liability attorneys for help with your case.
+If your injuries occurred by contact with a protruding object, then contact our Illinois premises liability attorneys for help with your compensation claim.
 Our lawyers approach every case with diligence and respect for the client.
-We are here to support you and handle your case with the utmost professionalism.
+We are here to support you and handle your lawsuit with the utmost professionalism.